 For a little while now, (if more than a decade counts) I've been tinkering with the idea of a Musical Cookbook.
 As you've guessed, the actual cookbook didn't materialize.
 Funny how that works.
 Instead, I decided to put them on the web, so that others may still benefit from my years of research.

 The somewhat twisted logic trail begins with music.
 I contend that music most definitely affects our moods.
 It moves us.
 That's what it's supposed to do.
-Come on, I dare you to listen to Uptown Funk and not cheer up just a little.
-By the same token, if you can listen to It's a Small World without twitching and gritting your teeth, you've obviously never ridden the Disney ride.
-So, don't even try to tell me that music doesn't affect our moods.
-That being firmly established, the next stop on our twisted logic trail is how our moods affect our actions.
-It seems perfectly logical that nearly all of our actions, though not necessarily dictated by our moods, are certaily strongly influenced by them.
+Come on, I dare you to hear to Uptown Funk and not cheer up just a little.
+By the same token, if you can listen to Glen Campbell's I'm Not Gonna Miss You without developing leaky eyes, you may not be human.
+And don't even get me started on the twitching associated with It's a Small World.
+So, it seems pretty dang obvious that music does indeed affect our moods.
+That being firmly established, the next stop on our logic trail is how our moods affect our actions.
+It almost goes without saying that nearly all of our actions, though not necessarily dictated by our moods, are certaily strongly influenced by them.
 No one slams a cupboard door out of blissfull glee.
 Generally speaking, at any rate.
+This part of the theory is really a no-brainer.

 So: Music affects our mood.
 Our moods affect our actions.
 Cooking is certaily an action.
 Therefore, with that iron-clad logic in mind, it seems painfuilly obvious that the music we listen to while cooking, directly impacts the food we put on our table.
 See?
 Pure science.